Alitalia: Alitalia - Società Aerea Italiana

 In June 2014, the Abu Dhabi-based UAE national airline Etihad Airways announced it was taking a 49% stake in Alitalia.
 On 30 September 2014, Alitalia's budget subsidiary Air One ceased flight operations.

 On 1 January 2015, Alitalia-CAI formally passed its operations to Alitalia-SAI, a new entity owned 49% by Abu Dhabi-based Etihad Airways and 51% owned by the former Italian stakeholders of Alitalia-CAI.
 In May 2015, Alitalia announced it would terminate its partnership with Air France-KLM in 2017, stating that there were no longer enough advantages from the joint venture to keep it up.

 In February 2016, Alitalia announced that in late March 2016 it would cancel most of its routes from Pisa, including Moscow, Prague, Berlin, Catania and Tirana.
 Alitalia decided to continue flying to Olbia and Rome.

 On 25 April 2017, after Alitalia employees rejected job-cuts proposal aimed at reducing costs, the airline announced that it would start going through a bankruptcy process, beginning with the appointment of an administrator.
 The Italian government permitted Alitalia to file for bankruptcy on 2 May 2017.
 On 17 May 2017, after the government had ruled out nationalizing the airline, it was officially put up for sale to be auctioned off.
 In June, EasyJet expressed interest in purchasing the airline.

 Ryanair also expressed interest but dropped its bid after the chaos caused by Ryanair's flight cancellations.

 In 2018, Delta Air Lines, EasyJet and Italian railway company Ferrovie dello Stato Italiane lodged formal expressions of interest to acquire Alitalia; talks between the parties were opened in February 2019.
 In March 2019, EasyJet announced that it had withdrawn from the discussions.
-After the official visit of Chinese President Xi Jinping to Rome, China Eastern Airlines expressed interest in Alitalia's rescue plan and could spend up to €100 million in exchange for a 10% stake.
+After the official visit of Chinese leader Xi Jinping to Rome, China Eastern Airlines expressed interest in Alitalia's rescue plan and could spend up to €100 million in exchange for a 10% stake.
 Delta Air Lines stated to Reuters that it was ready to invest in Alitalia but that a 10% stake was the right way for them to do so.